Hi, I am Adele. I've been running a large fancy dress shop in Essex, England, since 1998. I'm happy to pass on my

 Animal Names Beginning With "D"

-There are many animals, both real and imaginary, that have names beginning with the letter "D." Not only that, animals are always a fun choice, and there are many ways that you can make it work.
-You can go over-the-top and wear a full body jumpsuit and mascot head, or wear your own plain-coloured clothes with a face bob or mask.
-Pair the above face bob with a grey top and trousers, and you've become an ass!
+There are many animals, both real and imaginary, that have names beginning with the letter "D." Animals are always a fun choice, and there are many ways that you can make it work.
+You can go over-the-top and wear a full-body jumpsuit and mascot head, or wear your own plain-coloured clothes with a face bob or mask.
+Pair a face bob with a grey top and trousers, and you've become an ass!
 Oops, meant to say donkey (wink).

 Here are some animals that have names beginning with the letter "D."